mricon/korgalore/docs/quickstart.rst

 This minimal configuration:

 * Sets up a Gmail target called "personal"
-* Configures the Linux Kernel Mailing List as a source
+* Configures the Linux Kernel Mailing List as a delivery
 * Applies the label "LKML" to imported messages

 .. note::